 Type 57 - Prior to First Reading - Customer Class Method

 Prior to the first actual meter reading and where no previous metering data history exists for the connection point, the Metering Data Provider may provide a substitution or forward estimation for the metering data based on the given average daily load.
 The interval metering data must be profiled to suit the relevant customer class.
-Metering Data Providers electing to undertake this type of substitution or forward estimation must develop a suite of profiles acceptable to the responsible person for use and application.
+Metering Data Providers electing to undertake this type of substitution or forward estimation must develop a suite of profiles acceptable to the metering coordinator for use and application.

 Type 58 - Zero